-- Use technology to harass, threaten, deceive, intimidate, offend, embarrass, annoy, or otherwise negatively impact any individual. - Post, publish, disseminate, or display any defamatory, inaccurate, violent, abusive, profane, or sexually-oriented material.
-Users must not use obscene, profane, lewd, vulgar, rude, or threatening language.
-Users must not knowingly or recklessly post or disseminate false information about any persons, students, staff, or any other organization. - Use a photograph, image, video, including live streaming, or likeness of any student, administrator, employee, or volunteer without the express permission of that individual and the principal. - Create any site, post any photo, image, or video of another individual except with the express permission of that individual and the principal. - Attempt to circumvent system security, blocked sites, or bypass software protections. - The following activities are strictly prohibited, with no exceptions: - Effecting security breaches or disruptions of network communication.
-Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorized to access unless these duties are within the scope of regular duties.
-For purposes of this section, "disruption" includes, but is not limited to, network sniffing, pinged floods, packet spoofing, denial of service, and forged routing information for malicious purposes. - Executing any form of network monitoring that will intercept data not intended for the user unless this activity is a part of the user's normal job/duty. - Circumventing user authentication or security of any host, network, or account. - Any virus or phishing protection software installed on school or school-issued devices must not be disabled or bypassed. - Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives.
-Students must not access social networking sites or gaming sites except for educational purposes under teacher supervision. - Violate license agreements, copy disks / hard drives, CD-ROMs, or other protected media. - Use technology for any illegal activity.
-Use of the Internet for commercial gains or profits is not allowed from an educational site. - Breach of confidentiality obligations of school or school employees. - Harm the goodwill and reputation of the school or system in the community; this includes but is not limited to the misuse of school images and logos, the creation of unauthorized accounts that suggest they are school-sanctioned, or accounts targeting or impersonating school community members.
+- Use technology to harass, threaten, deceive, intimidate, offend, embarrass, annoy, or otherwise negatively impact any individual. - Post, publish, disseminate, or display any defamatory, inaccurate, violent, abusive, profane, or sexually-oriented material. - Users must not use obscene, profane, lewd, vulgar, rude, or threatening language. - Users must not knowingly or recklessly post or disseminate personal and/or false information about any person, student, staff, teacher, administrator, or any other member of the school community or school-connected organization.

+- Use a photograph, image, video, including live streaming, or likeness of any student, administrator, employee, volunteer, school image, or logo without the express permission of that individual and the principal. - Create any site or post any photo, image, or video of another individual except with the express permission from both that specific individual as well as from the school administrator. - Attempt to circumvent system security, blocked sites, or software protections.
+This includes using personal or cell phone-based hotspots. - Effecting security breaches or disruptions of network communication.
+Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorized to access, unless these duties are within the scope of regular duties.
+For purposes of this section, 'disruption' includes, but is not limited to, network sniffing, - pinged floods, packet spoofing, denial of service, and forged routing information for malicious purposes. - Executing any form of network monitoring which will intercept data not intended for the user, unless this activity is a part of the users normal job/duty. - Circumventing user authentication or security of any host, network, or account. - Any virus or phishing protection software installed on school-utilized devices must not be disabled or bypassed. - The use of any other login credentials other than those assigned to that specific user. - Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives. - Students must not access social networking sites or gaming sites except for educational purposes under teacher supervision. - Violate license agreements, copy disks/hard drives, CD-ROMs, or other protected media. - Use technology for any illegal activity.
+Use of the Internet for commercial gains or profits is not allowed from an educational site. - Breach confidentiality obligations of school community members. - At all times, users shall take all reasonable precautions to refrain from - transmitting, sharing, posting, or otherwise divulging any confidential information, including, but not limited to, Individual Education Plans, 504 plans, donor or alumni information, financial documentation, test scores, demographic information, personnel files or information, grades, addresses, and other personal contact information. - Harm the goodwill and reputation of the school or school system.
+This includes, but is not limited to, the misuse of school images and logos, the creation of unauthorized accounts that suggest they are school-sanctioned, or accounts targeting or impersonating school community members.